RasaHQ/rasa/docs/architecture.rst

 6. A response is sent to the user

-.. note:: Messages can be text typed by a human, but can equally well be a button payload, or a message that's already been interpreted (as you would get from an Amazon Echo).
-See the section on :ref:`interpreters` for details.
+.. note:: Messages can be text typed by a human, or structured input like a button press.

-The steps above are carried out by the ``MessageProcessor``, which receives the messages and processes them as they arrive.

-Feel free to check out the :doc:`tutorial_basics` and :doc:`tutorial_interactive_learning` to see a bot in action!
+The process is handled by the :class:`rasa_core.agent.Agent` class.